HomeDing/homeding.github.io/concepts/paper04.md

 ## WebServer for services

-The web server also implements some services that allow to interace with the elements and the board functionality of the device.
+The web server also implements services that allow to interact with the elements and the board functionality of the device.

+This is used by the embedded web-site and for linking multiple devices that exchange actions.

 These are not static responses but computed results.
 The URLs used for the services all start with a ressource name using a `$` character.

 E.g. the current state of the elements can be requested from the device by asking for using the URL: <http://homeding/$board> \*

-More detailled information on the implemented services can be found in [Web Services](webservices.md).
+More detailled information on the implemented services can be found in [Web Services](/webservices.md).

 ## See also